andraugust/andraugust.github.io/thermo.md

 * Thermodynamics vs statistical thermodynamics vs statistical mechanics vs nonequilibrium

-Thermal physics is the study of systems having a very large number of elementary objects, so many that we can't practically study them directly.
+Statistical mechanics is the study of systems having a very large number of elementary objects, so many that we can't practically study them directly.
 Instead, we study them at a macroscopic scale where two things are true:

-1. The exact details of the system's underlying states don't need to be known in order to make useful predictions about the system's bulk properties.
+1. The details of the elementary objects don't need to be known in order to make useful predictions about the system's macroscopic properties.
-2. The statistical properties of the system fluctuate so minimally that we can treat them as fixed and make useful statistic predictions (such how often two atoms in a gas collide, or how likely they are to have a certain speed).
+2. The statistical properties of the system fluctuate so minimally that they can be treated as constant, and we can make meaningful statistic predictions (such how often two atoms in a gas collide, or how likely they are to have a certain energy).

 These two things are what thermal physics is about.
 And in this post I'll

-As an example, a mole of a gas is a system that falls within the domain of thermodynamics.
-To represent its state we have to make a list of each atom's position and momentum, about $$10^{23}$$ numbers in total.
+As an example, a mole of a gas is a system that falls within the jurisdiction of thermodynamics.
+To represent its state we would have to list of each atom's position and momentum—about $$10^{23}$$ numbers in total.
 This is an absurdly large number of numbers.
 It would take about $$10^9$$ supercomputers-worth of storage space to represent them all.
-Imagine the energy required to propogate the state one step forward in time.
-It's not happening.
+Imagine the energy required to propogate the state one step forward in time—it's not happening.

-Instead of following every atom, we compute a small number of functions of the system's state to get manageable bulk properties like temperature, pressure and energy.
-But this raises an obvious question: if we're calculating functions of state, don't we still need to know the state?
-The answer is technically yes, but practically no. Practically no because, as we'll see, when thermal systems come to equilibrium, quantities such as pressure, temperature and energy are effectively constant even as their underlying states change, so we can ignore the states.
+Instead of tracking every atom in the gas, it's much more practical to compute a small number of _functions of its state_ and get a manageable number of bulk properties such as temperature, pressure and energy.
+But this approach raises a question: if we're calculating functions of state, don't we need to know the state?
+The answer is technically yes, but practically no. Practically no because, as we'll see, when thermal systems come to equilibrium, quantities such as pressure, temperature and energy are effectively constant even as the underlying states change, allowing us to ignore the state's specific details.

-Before going further, I should mention that the word _state_ can be ambiguous in thermal physics.
+Before going further, I should mention that the word _state_ is ambiguous in thermal physics.
 Sometimes it refers to the state of macroscopic variables and sometimes it refers to the configuration of the system, which is what I've been calling "the state" so far.
-To disambiguate, configurations get called _microstates_ (even though they may be bigger or smaller than a micron), and macroscopic states get called, surprise, _macrostates_.
+To disambiguate, configurations get called _microstates_ (even though they may be bigger or smaller than a micron), and macroscopic states get called _macrostates_.
 I'll use these words from now on.

 Now, in order to start _doing_ thermodynamics, I have to state its fundamental assumption: _when a system is in thermal equilibrium, microstates transition between each other uniformly randomly such that each microstate is equally likely to be observed at any given time_.

 This is a major assumption.
 From a classical mechanics perspective microstates follow a single deterministic trajectory through phase space, one determined by the system's initial conditions and whatever forces are involved.
-Looked at this way, transition probabilities are delta functions along the system's one and only trajectory, not uniform distributions throughout phase space.
-Then how do we get away with this uniformity assumption?
-The answer has to do with the definition of thermal equilibrium, which is that a system in "thermal equilibrium" has its energy spread throughout its parts such that statistical fluctuations of macroscopic properties go to zero.
-And since it's the macroscopic properties we're ultimately after
+Looked at this way, transition probabilities are delta functions along the system's one and only trajectory, not uniform distributions over phase space.
+So then how do we get away with this uniformity assumption?
+The answer is…_it works_.
+It makes useful predictions that match experiments.
+As long as the system is in thermal equilibrium where its energy is spread approximately evenly  parts evenly.

 To get some intuition for thermal equilibrium I like to think of a gas in a box.
 Imagine the gas starts far from equilibrium, with initial conditions such that its atoms are all bunched up together in the upper left corner of the box and move together with the same velocity to the right.
 A moment later the atoms are still bunched up together, but shifted slightly.
 This is a very specific trajectory, one that's not uniform, but that's ok because the system isn't in equilibrium yet.
 If we wait longer, the atoms eventually hit the wall of the box, bouncing backward into each other, some before others, some later, some transferring lots of energy to their collision partner, some transferring less.
 Eventually, the distribution of atomic speeds, for example, becomes stationary (despite each individual atom's speed changing in each of its collisions).
 Similarly, the force per unit area exerted on the walls of the box by the atoms, i.e., the box's pressure, becomes constant.
 Now the gas is in equilibrium where the assumption holds and we can model it thermodynamically.